Izumi-Sotoasahikawa Station: History

 The city of Akita initiated discussions about the establishment of what would become Izumi-Sotoasahikawa Station with JR East on 31 July 2018.
-On 18 September, JR East and Akita agreed to initiated construction of the station.
+On 18 September, JR East and Akita agreed to initiate construction of the station.
 On 18 January 2019, permission was granted by the Bureau of Transportation of Tohoku to establish the station.
 Construction began on the station on 7 December of the same year.
 On 20 February 2020 the station's name was decided on, it was officially designated as Izumi-Sotoasahikawa Station.

 On 13 March 2021 the station was opened to passengers.
 Overall, it cost around 2.05 billion yen to build the station and its associated buildings, and these expenses were paid for by the city of Akita.
 The station is the most recent station to be opened in Akita Prefecture since Iwaki-Minato Station which opened in 2001.

 The Rapid Resort Shirakami does not stop at the station.